DCsunset/distributed-serverless-kv/README.md

 ## Benchmarks

+### Steps

+To run the benchmarking, first deploy the simple db and the distributed db.

+Then modify the `createAction.sh` script and run it to create the benchmark action.

+Finally, run the `invokeAction.sh` script to start the benchmarking.

+### Results

-(10ms delay has been added to read and write operations)
+(10ms delay has been added intentionally to read and write operations)

 | Operations       | Simple Database | Distributed Database |
 | ---------------- | --------------- | -------------------- |